-The eastern portion of McNabs Island, extending from Wreck Cove almost to Indian Point, contains one of the largest, relatively undisturbed regions within the park.
+The eastern portion of McNabs Island, extending from Wreck Cove to Indian Point and around to Ives Cove, contains one of the largest, relatively undisturbed regions within the park.
 This area includes mature and climax forests (sugar maple, yellow birch, beech, and red spruce), several drumlins, osprey nesting sites, the best examples of salt marsh and tidal mud flats within the park, and a Mi'kmaq shell midden.
+The northeastern end of McNabs Island also contains numerous archaeological sites pertaining to early island settlers, as well as several trails.
 To protect these significant natural and cultural values from conflicting uses, this portion of McNabs Island is zoned Environmental Protection.